 But PIC/S is a limited, manufacturing-focused end-user information sharing platform, and collaborative efforts ideally need to be broader, pointed out Schwartländer.
 Additionally, both Hong Kong and Taiwan are legal PIC/S members, posing political obstacles for China's joining.

 Unlike other countries where one or two major agencies take charge of health care policies, China has eight or nine agencies, and the coordination has also been a challenge, he noted.
 The representative recommends the agencies be clear about who takes the overall leadership and accountability for making things happen.

 One signature plan in China's mid-term 13th Five-Year Plan is the "Healthy China" initiative.

-The goal is to prioritize preventive care and focus on chronic diseases, meanwhile accelerating more private sector involvement in health care reforms, from commercial insurance to private hospitals (Also see "What Lies Ahead For China’s Newest Health Care Initiative?" - Pink Sheet, 10 Nov, 2015.).
+The goal is to prioritize preventive care and focus on chronic diseases, meanwhile accelerating more private sector involvement in health care reforms, from commercial insurance to private hospitals (Also see "What Lies Ahead For China’s Newest Health Care Initiative?" - Scrip, 10 Nov, 2015.).

 “Listen and look around.
 Don't really understand the massive changes, but you need to understand how decisions are made.” – Schwartländer

 The plan provides a unique opportunity in Schwartländer’s view, pointing to the commitment of the central government to move it forward.
 To make it effective, there should be concrete measures, especially at the local level, he added.